-I want to share my job hunting experiences and tell the truth behind the job hunt.
+I’m going to share my job hunting experiences and reveal the truth behind the job hunt.

 I’ve gained a lot of insight into job hunting after 2 and a half years.
 I want to share this insight and hopefully help you avoid my pitfalls.
 And if you’re a long-term job hunter, I want to provide some perspective on what the deal is and give you some concrete solutions.

 My job hunting experience was pretty much non-existent until my junior year of college in Fall 2014.
 I went to a 2-year community college before transferring to a four-year engineering school for my junior and senior years.
 When I had my first interview, my peers already had 2 years of job/internship hunting experience and some even completed internships already.
 I was pretty far behind.